Kiruxg/AI-Flashcard-Creator/README.md

 ## Tech Stack

 - Next.js 14 with TypeScript
-- Supabase for authentication and database
+- Firebase for authentication and database
 - OpenAI API for content processing
 - Stripe for payments
 - TailwindCSS for styling